Chair of the Maritime Studies Research Unit.

 Burton’s research exploring the connections of seafaring workers with households and communities has been supported by SSHRC.
 She received a SSHRC outreach grant in the inaugural competition and was able to assemble a team of students and support staff to produce a website using the Crew Agreements.
 “More than a List of Crew” came online in 2011.
 The website encourages a critically informed use of these rich sources by family history researchers, students and professional historians alike.
 In addition it engages questions of theory and practice in maritime history at the key interface of academic and public history.

 Burton’s first university post was in Southampton, England where the geographical and cultural displacement of maritime activities suggested an oral history project to establish what it had once meant to live in this liner port.
 This took shape as research for a doctoral thesis which she completed at the London School of Economics.
 Burton had by then secured an appointment at the University of Liverpool as the inaugural McQuie Mather Fellow in Maritime History.
 In Liverpool she taught at the University and was involved in the creation of the maritime record section at the new Merseyside Maritime Museum.
 Coming to St John’s, Newfoundland in 1989, she has played a major part in the teaching of maritime history.
-She is one of a small number of recipients of Memorial University Undergraduate Students' Union Excellence in Teaching Award and also holds the Dean of Arts award for teaching excellence.
+She twice received teaching awards from the Memorial University Undergraduates' Students Union; she holds a Dean of Humanities and Social Sciences Award for Teaching Excellence, and is the President's Distinguished Teaching Award holder.

 - University of Lancaster, BA (Hons) (History)